fsaltunyuva/CMPE453-Lab7-ARM7-LEDBlinkingWithGPIOs/README.md

 2. What changes were made to add the new LED?
 Please write the code parts according to that and explain in detail.

-**Answer:** To add LED to PB6 and have blink with 1 second delay, we should have the code:
+**Answer:** To add an LED to PB6 and have it blink with a 1-second delay, we should have the code:
 ```c
 while (1)
 {